Forget the hassle of driving into St Ives. Instead park at St Erth station, hop on the scenic

 who run the car park.
 The old Park & Ride at Lelant Saltings is now closed.

 .
-Download it to your mobile device or smart ticket where possible.
+Download your ticket to your mobile device or smart ticket where possible.

-If you aren't able to do this, you can buy tickets at the station ticket office or ticket machine before you board.
+You can also buy tickets at the station ticket office or ticket machine.
+Fares to St Ives:

 £4 adult | £2 child (5-15) | Under 5s free